 Brent Joseph is an award-winning writer, director & editor who tells compelling stories through documentaries, fiction and branded content.

-Director of BEIRUT ON THE BAYOU, which chronicles Brent’s cousin, Raif Shwayri, as he traces their family story from Lebanon to Louisiana.
+BEIRUT ON THE BAYOU chronicles Brent’s cousin, Raif Shwayri, as he traces their family story from Lebanon to Louisiana.
 Commissioned by the Consulate General of Lebanon in New York.
 Features an original Arabic score including a cover of the Cajun classic “La Danse de Mardi Gras.”

-Director of HOLDOUT and A LOUD COLOR, portraits of New Orleans residents as they grappled with the aftermath of Hurricane Katrina.
+HOLDOUT and A LOUD COLOR are portraits of New Orleans residents as they grappled with the aftermath of Hurricane Katrina.

 Assistant editor on films by David Fincher, Larry Clark, Seth Rogen and many other Hollywood and independent filmmakers.

 Editor of branded content including: “Bounce Meets Vogue,” a short for Microsoft produced by Court 13 (Beasts of the Southern Wild), a commercial for Kennedy Space Center and teaser trailers for American Horror Story.

-Editor of documentaries and narrative films that have aired on PBS, MTV and screened at numerous festivals including Slamdance & SXSW.
+Editor of documentaries and narrative films that have aired on PBS, MTV and screened at numerous festivals including SXSW & Slamdance.
 Projects include Five Time Champion by Berndt Mader and True Life: I'm Living in Iraq by David Schisgall.